AdrienChassignet/YOLO_building_dataset_tool/README.md

 - [Next10 (F)]: Look at the 10th next frame
 - [Pass (G)]: Go the next video in the opened folder

-You can look at the list of bounding boxes on the right.
+Bounding boxes from the pre-trained model are automatically appearing in the list on the right, along with the ones you manually add.
 You can delete one by selecting it and press [Delete] or delete all of them with [ClearAll (X)].
-Bounding boxes from the pre-trained model are automatically appearing here along with the ones you manually add.

 - [x] TODO: ~~save frames in Images folder and labels in Label folder or~~ change `process.py` to look in Output folder.

 ### Process your dataset to make it ready for YOLO training

-The script `process.py` automatically create the files required by YOLO for training.
-Additionnally you can choose your cross-validation method.
-Currently you can perform holdout or kFolds.
+The script `process.py` automatically creates the files required by YOLO for training.
+To use it properly you must have all your frames and labels in the same folder and the path of this folder is given with the `--dataset` argument.
+Additionnally you can choose your cross-validation method with currently holdout or kFolds possibilities.
 ```
 usage: process.py [-h] [--dataset [/path/to/dataset]]
                   [--target-path [/path/to/target/dir]]